manjunath-satyamurthy/Neural-Networks-GUI/README.md

-While the modern machine learning tools are fundamental in today's machine learning community, the modern machine learning services described in section [2.3](#ML_services){reference-type="ref" reference="ML_services"} provide state of the art solutions with easy to use environments.
+While the modern machine learning tools are fundamental in today's machine learning community, the modern machine learning services described in section [2.3](#ML_services){reference-type="ref" reference="ML_services") provide state of the art solutions with easy to use environments.
 This can help to get the model building processes even faster than by using ML tools alone.
 As these services are proprietary, it is must to provide such state of the art solutions which are open